posm/OpenMapKitWebsite/_includes/omkinstall.md

 #### Before getting started

 _Prerequisites:_
 You'll need the lastest version of both ODK Collect and OpenMapKit on your Android device.
-The OMK currently supports Android version 4.2 and higher.
+OpenMapKit currently supports Android version 4.2 and higher.
 You will also need install OpenMapKit Server in order manage surveys and OSM data, deploy them to your Android devices and submit surveys back to OSM.

 #### ODK Collect